Blady-Com/gnoga/deps/uxstrings/readme.md

 Here are some ideas:

 - Use memory management as implemented in XStrings from [GNATColl](https://github.com/AdaCore/gnatcoll-core/blob/master/src/gnatcoll-strings_impl.ads).
-- Use Unbounded\_Strings for memory management with UTF-8 encoding.
 - Adapt the inner implementation to the actual content with 8 bits character encodings, 16 bits or 32 bits.

 ## Tests

-One test program [test\_uxstrings.adb](https://github.com/Blady-Com/UXStrings/blob/master/tests/test_uxstrings.adb) is provided for UXStrings tests and an other test program [test\_uxstrings\_text\_io.adb](https://github.com/Blady-Com/UXStrings/blob/master/tests/test_uxstrings_text_io.adb) is provided for UXStrings.Text\_IO tests.
+One test program [test\_uxstrings1.adb](https://github.com/Blady-Com/UXStrings/blob/master/tests/test_uxstrings1.adb) is provided for UXStrings tests and an other test program [test\_uxstrings\_text\_io.adb](https://github.com/Blady-Com/UXStrings/blob/master/tests/test_uxstrings_text_io.adb) is provided for UXStrings.Text\_IO tests.

 ## Dependencies

 UXStrings library depends on [Strings Edit](http://www.dmitry-kazakov.de/ada/strings_edit.htm) library.
 This latter is also part of [Simple Components](http://www.dmitry-kazakov.de/ada/components.htm) framework available on Alire.
-Get one of these and add the path of strings\_edit.gpr in your GPR\_PROJECT_PATH before building with UXStrings.
+Get one of these and add the path of strings\_edit.gpr in your GPR\_PROJECT_PATH before building your program with UXStrings.

 ## Using Alire

 In your own [Alire](https://alire.ada.dev) project, add UXStrings dependency:

 `% alr with uxstrings`

+UXStrings with variant choice UXS_VARIANT set to UXS4 is default chosen implementation.

+You might choose an other implementation 1, 2, 3 or 4 by setting variant choice UXS_VARIANT.

 Then you can import the Ada UXStrings packages in your programs.